 Learn how to make a bird feeder from seed heads and a grapevine wreath.
 This DIY bird feeder project makes a great gift!

-If you’ve ever been torn between the desire to tidy up the dead seed heads of spent summer blooms and leaving a good food source for birds, then this project is perfect.
+If you’ve ever been torn between the desire to tidy up the dead seed heads of summer blooms and leaving a good food source for birds, then this project is perfect.
 It will give you and the birds the best of both worlds!
-Just collect your spent blooms and turn them into an attractive DIY bird feeder.
+Just collect your spent blooms and turn them into an attractive DIY bird feeder wreath.

 - Rope or twine